+where $S$ is the tensor size and $B$ is the host-device bandwidth.
+Starting from the logical layer where the tensor is first used in the backward phase, the simulator searches backward for a layer with $T_{remaining} > T_{swap}$, indicating sufficient time for swap-in without performance degradation.
+If no suitable layer is found before the peak memory period, the next candidate is considered.
+If none meet the criteria, we schedule the highest-scoring candidate within its previous logical layer, accepting some latency rather than halting training due to OOM.

-Once a tensor’s swap-in timing is determined, the simulator updates the corresponding logical layer by subtracting $T_{swap}$ from its $T_{remaining}$ and adding the tensor to its candidate list.
-It then adjusts the MRL by decrementing the tensor’s size from the memory reduction entries of all operations overlapping with its lifecycle.
-The swap-in timing simulation is complete only after these updates.
+Once the swap-in timing is determined, the simulator updates the logical layer by subtracting $T_{swap}$ from $T_{remaining}$, adds the tensor to the layer’s candidate list, and adjusts the MRL by decrementing the tensor’s size from all overlapping memory reduction entries.
+Swap-in simulation is complete after these updates.